C2.3 Identify and use equivalent relationships for whole numbers up to 50, in various contexts.

 Skills Related to Equivalence Situations

-In the primary grades, students develop the ability to recognize, explain, create, restore, and maintain equivalence through the application of strategies and models such as 10 frames and the number line.
-These skills are to be developed each grade using progressively larger numbers, consistent with curriculum requirements.
+In the primary grades, students develop the ability to recognize, explain, create, restore, and maintain equivalence through the application of strategies and models such as ten frames and the number line.
+These skills are refined with each grade using progressively larger numbers, consistent with curriculum requirements.

-Initially, situations of equality and inequality are explored primarily orally and with concrete materials, and then students are gradually exposed to symbolic representation.
-However, the use of concrete materials remains just as important and must be used in conjunction with the more abstract representations.
+Initially, situations of equality and inequality are explored primarily with concrete materials and described verbally, and then students are gradually exposed to symbolic representation.
+However, the use of concrete materials always remains important and must be used in conjunction with the more abstract representations.

-In a problem-solving approach, the use of concrete and semi-concrete materials, as well as models, helps students recognize and represent situations of equality and inequality.
+In a problem-solving approach, the use of concrete and visual (semi-concrete) materials, as well as models, helps students recognize and represent situations of equality and inequality.

 Examples